Best leaf blower to make light work of tidying

 Best quiet leaf blower

-Stihl BGA 57 36V Cordless Blower
+Stihl BGA 57 36V Cordless BlowerStihl

-Price: $664.82
+Price: £149.99

 The battery is quick to charge, with a run time of 20 minutes, but there is a spare charger included in this package, so if you run out while still tidying, a quick switchover will save plenty of time.
 The blowing force of the Stihl BGA 57 is surprisingly powerful, given its lightweight feel and is perfectly suited to clearing leaves, twigs and debris.
+Reviewers confirm this is quiet, yet extremely powerful.

 Pros

-• Adjustable blower tube
+• Adjustable blower tube for ideal working height

 Cons

-• Battery can be stiff to remove
+• Reviewers say the battery can be stiff to remove

 Best corded leaf blower

-Another additional feature from this Stihl corded blower is when it is combined with the practical vacuum adaptor kit, the blower unit can be converted into a vacuum unit with a catcher bag for compressing large volumes of waste.
+Another additional feature of this Stihl corded blower is when it is combined with the practical vacuum adaptor kit, the blower unit can be converted into a vacuum unit with a catcher bag for compressing large volumes of waste.

 Pros